Khaled-Mahmmoud/MyCompetitiveProgramming/Graph/Graphs.md

   V = {3,4,5,6}   E = { {4,6} , {4,3} , {5,3} }
 ```

-Tree is special form of graph.

-A tree is an undirected graph in which any two vertices are connected by only one path.

-A tree is an acyclic graph and has N - 1 edges where N is the number of vertices.

-Each node in a graph may have one or multiple parent nodes.
-However, in a tree, each node (except the root node) comprises exactly one parent node.
-A tree cannot contain any cycles or self loops, however.

 ### Types of nodes

 **Root node** : The root node is the ancestor of all other nodes in a graph.
 It does not have any ancestor.